Back to Pilotfish Home

 X12 EDI Data Mapper

-Now we have those columns represented here dragging and dropping from the right and then we populate them from the left so what we’ll do is show that.
-We’re going take this name field, right-click and delete.
-To map it, we simply drag & drop it from the right on to EDI billing provider and then go on and provide a name.
+Now we have those columns represented here dragging and dropping from the right, and then we populate them from the left, so what we’ll do is show that.
+We’re going to take this name field, right-click and delete it.
+To map it, we simply drag & drop it from the right to the EDI billing provider and then go on and provide a name.
 Here I could just say, well I want to use the first name; then we’ll drag & drop that here and it’s going create the logic necessary to accomplish that mapping.

 Testing Your X12 EDI Data Route

-Now that we’ve quickly walked through our mapping we’ll return to our main eiConsole for X12 EDI screen and perform some testing.
-I’m going to the route, switch to testing mode, and then we’re going to run the test from a certain point.
-We’re going to choose a source transform, provide a sample file, and then we’ll hit Execute Test and we’ll see our transform run across.
+Now that we’ve quickly walked through our mapping, we’ll return to our main eiConsole for X12 EDI screen and perform some testing.
+I’m going to the route, switching to testing mode, and then running the test from a certain point.
+We’re going to choose a source transform, provide a sample file, hit Execute Test, and see our transform run across.

-We could now view the original X12 EDI message – shown here broken into different lines for legibility.
+We can now view the original X12 EDI message, which is shown here, broken into different lines for legibility.
 We can see the XML representation of that with our friendly naming.
-We can see for example that an NM 101 is an entity identifier code and some information about the code definition telling us this 41 represents a submitter.
+We can see, for example, that an NM 101 is an entity identifier code, and some information about the code definition tells us this 41 represents a submitter.

-This shows our XML with the human-readable, “Friendly Name” option enabled.
-You can see that as long as you can understand what a subscriber’s first name is or what healthcare code information is you can work with this.
+This shows our XML with the human-readable “Friendly Name” option enabled.
+You can see that you can work with this as long as you can understand a subscriber’s first name or healthcare code information.

-Our transform over here to our database product.
-This a very small segment of some sequel XML so we’re going to do an insert into this table this column.
+Our Transform here is to our database product.
+This is a very small segment of some sequel XML, so we’re going to insert this column into this table.
 We’ll get the value, then the area of service, address, city, state, zip and so on.
 What I’ll quickly do is just take a look at our database and see what the contents within look like.

-Here we have our database shown in a browser.
+Here, we have our database shown in a browser.
 It’s a simple embedded H2 database with a single table.
-We’ll run a basic query, hit run and we can see the insert from our latest test here – with a name, address, city, state and zip as it came from the EDI.
+We’ll run a basic query, hit run, and see the insert from our latest test here—with a name, address, city, state and zip as it came from the EDI.

-Now for this interface, we do a few other things too.
-In addition to inserting into a database, we also call another route that is used for generating the acknowledgment that is generating some EDI that’s going to be sent back to the original caller.
+Now, for this interface, we do a few other things, too.
+In addition to inserting it into a database, we also call another route that is used for generating the acknowledgment that is generating some EDI that’s going to be sent back to the original caller.

-Here’s that route here.
-We have a listener here that’s going to accept the data from the first route and here we see an EDI transformer being used on the target side for this.
-All we really need to do is specify if we want in lines for human legibility and what the different delimiter is that we’re going to use in the product EDI.
+Here’s that route.
+We have a Listener here that’s going to accept the data from the first route, and we see an EDI transformer being used on the target side for this.
+All we really need to do is specify if we want in-line for human legibility and what the different delimiters are that we’re going to use in the product EDI.
 That’s it.

-The next step is just going to the transport and specifying how we want to send that out.
+The next step is to go to the Transport and specify how we want to send it.
 In this case, we’re just going to write out a file.
 But if you can think of a way to send or receive data, it’s probably transport available.

 For now, the last route we want to take a look at is our EDI transaction forking.
 This demonstrates the handling of large transaction sets either in batches or in parallel.
-Now the source transform we’ve specified in this forking tab for this EDI transaction forking module and what this is going to do is enable it to take an EDI message containing maybe one, dozens, hundreds, thousands or even millions of EDI messages and break them into discrete batches according to some delimiter.
-Here they’ll then operate in parallel where they can be reordered and sent along to your final destination system.
+Now, the Source Transform we’ve specified in this forking tab for this EDI transaction forking module will enable it to take an EDI message containing maybe one, dozens, hundreds, thousands or even millions of EDI messages and break them into discrete batches according to some delimiter.
+Here, they will then operate in parallel, where they can be reordered and sent along to your final destination system.

-This has been a relatively quick walkthrough of some of the EDI features and functionality that are now in the eiConsole.
+This has been a relatively quick walkthrough of some of the EDI features and functionality that are available in the eiConsole.

 Try It!